Connected TV Performance

 Connected TV analytics are much more detailed than any other metrics from linear TV ads.
 Connected TV measurement will help advertisers determine the best course of action for current and future campaigns.

 Impressions are normally a given in any type of CTV campaign, but marketers need more data to create performance TV ads.
-Along with the impressions, total reach will state how many unique households are served a specific ad set.
+Along with the impressions, the total reach will state how many unique households are served a specific ad set.

 Attribution tracking is among the connected TV metrics that marketers rely on.
 Attribution tracking will link ad viewers to conversions.
 The conversion could involve visiting a website, downloading an app, or making a purchase.
 Any of these actions would not be possible to track through linear TV ads.
 Most importantly, reporting will show the CPA or cost-per-action for return-on-investment purposes.

 Metrics also help advertisers determine if they meet their connected TV benchmarks.
 For instance, a marketer may have set a budget for CPV.
-CPV stands for cost-per-view and will demonstrate how much the brand is spending on displaying their ads.
+CPV stands for cost-per-view and will demonstrate how much the brand is spending on displaying its ads.
 Connected TV ads work with virtually any budget since it involves a bidding process that can be changed in real-time.

 Work with a connected TV agency directly for the best results.
 A reputable connected TV company will help brands develop goals and provide the tools to make ad campaigns achieve proper reach.
-Keynes Digital is available for brands looking to develop connected TV ads within their budget goals.
-To start, Keynes Digital will offer up connected TV advertising examples.
+Keynes is available for brands looking to develop connected TV ads within their budget goals.
+To start, Keynes will offer up connected TV advertising examples.

 Connected TV ad examples will show the many ways that viewers are hyper-targeted in the sector.
 Tracking cookies are everywhere on connected devices and let advertisers know the viewer’s typical behaviors.
-The data can tell advertisers significant details such as the viewer’s gender, income bracket, location, and TV watching habits.
+The data can tell advertisers significant details such as the viewer’s gender, income bracket, location, and TV-watching habits.

 As an example, if a brand is advertising a workout machine, the CTV ads should be displayed to those who live an active lifestyle.
 The viewers may have purchased health and wellness items in the past or tend to watch fitness-themed programming.

 Connected TV ad examples will show ads with targeting based on demographics, behavior, time of day, and much more.
-Keynes Digital will recommend what type of targeting works best to maximize results.
+Keynes will recommend what type of targeting works best to maximize results.
 Contact a representative today to learn more about CTV and performance-driven ads.